usefulsensors/person_sensor_pico_c/README.md

-# How to attach the Useful Sensors' Person Sensor to a Pico via I2C
+# Using a Person Sensor on a Raspberry Pi Pico

-Example code that shows how to interface the Raspberry Pi Pico to the person sensor board.
+Example code that shows how to interface the Raspberry Pi Pico to the person sensor board over I2C.

 ## Introduction